-Internal audit function Provision 10.4 The Company has outsourced its internal audit function to an independent external professional accounting firm, David Ho & Company, which has met the Hong Kong Financial Reporting Standards set by the Hong Kong Institute of Certified Public Accountants for the review of internal controls of the Group in FY2022.
+Internal audit function Provision 10.4 The Company has outsourced its internal audit function to an independent external professional accounting firm, David Ho & Company, which has met the Hong Kong Financial Reporting Standards set by the Hong Kong Institute of Certified Public Accountants for the review of internal controls of the Group in FY2023.
 Catalist Rule 719(3) The internal auditors report to the AC, which decides on the appointment, termination and remuneration of the head of the internal audit function.
 The internal audit function has unfettered access to all the Group's documents, records, properties and personnel, including access to the AC, and has appropriate standing within the Company.
-Catalist Rule 1204(10C) The AC is satisfied that the internal audit function in FY2022 is independent, effective and adequately resourced.
-The AC has met with the Company's external auditors without the presence of the Management at least once in FY2022 to review the scope and results of the audit, as well as the independence and objectivity of the external auditors.
-Provision 10.5 The AC has met with the Company's internal auditors without the presence of the Management at least once in FY2022 to discuss on the findings of the internal audit, and to review the effectiveness of actions taken by the Management on the recommendations made by the internal auditors.
+Catalist Rule 1204(10C) The AC is satisfied that the internal audit function in FY2023 is independent, effective and adequately resourced.
+The AC has met with the Company's external auditors without the presence of the Management at least once in FY2023 to review the scope and results of the audit, as well as the independence and objectivity of the external auditors.
+Provision 10.5 The AC has met with the Company's internal auditors without the presence of the Management at least once in FY2023 to discuss on the findings of the internal audit, and to review the effectiveness of actions taken by the Management on the recommendations made by the internal auditors.
 The Company's external auditors are Foo Kon Tan LLP.
 The Company confirms that it is in compliance with Rules 712 and 715 of the Catalist Rules in relation to the appointment of auditors.
-All of the Company's subsidiaries are audited by Foo Kon Tan LLP for consolidation purpose and Foo Kon Tan LLP is registered with Catalist Rule 712 the Accounting and Corporate Regulatory Authority of Singapore.
-Catalist Rule 715 The amount payable to the external auditors relating to the provision of audit services for FY2022 amounted to approximately S\$100,000.
-There were no non-audit services performed by the Company's external auditors in FY2022.
-Catalist Rule 1204(6) Having reviewed the fees paid for FY2022, the AC is satisfied and is of the opinion that the fees of Foo Kon Tan LLP would not affect the independence of the external auditors and has recommended the re-appointment of Foo Kon Tan LLP as the Company's external auditors at the forthcoming AGM to the Board.
-SHAREHOLDER RIGHTS AND ENGAGEMENT Principle 11: Shareholder Rights and Conduct of General Meetings The Company treats all shareholders fairly and equitably in order to enable them to exercise shareholders' rights opportunity to communicate their views on matters affecting the Company.
-The Company gives shareholders a understandable assessment of its performance, position and prospects.
-There was only one (1) general meeting held in FY2022 which was the annual general meeting for FY2021.
-Shareholders are encouraged to attend, to participate effectively, to vote in the general meetings of the Company, and to stay informed of the Company's strategy and goals in order to ensure a high level of accountability.
-Provision 11.1 A scrutineer will be appointed by the Company to explain the rules, including the voting procedures to the Shareholders to enable the Shareholders to participate effectively in and vote at the annual general meeting.
-Due to the Covid-19 restriction orders in Singapore, Shareholders were not be able to attend the annual general meeting for FY2021 in person.
-A shareholder (whether individual or corporate) had to appoint the Chairman of the Meeting his/her/its proxy to attend, speak and vote on his/her/its behalf at the annual general meeting if such Shareholder wishes to exercise his/her/its voting rights at the annual general meeting.
-In addition, where a Shareholder is a relevant intermediary (as defined under Section 181 of the Companies Act, as amended), such Shareholder will be entitled to appoint the Chairman of the Meeting as his proxy to attend, speak and vote in his stead.
+All of the Company's subsidiaries are audited by Foo Kon Tan LLP for consolidation purpose and Foo Kon Tan LLP is registered with the Accounting and Corporate Regulatory Authority of Singapore.
+Catalist Rule 712 Catalist Rule 715 Foo Kon Tan LLP has been the Company's external auditors since they were first appointed in the Company's annual general meeting held on 29 October 2012.
+The current audit partner-in-charge of auditing the Company and its group of companies, Chan Ser, who was appointed in the financial year ended 31 December 2019, has been in charge for five (5) consecutive years.
+To further maintain the independence of Foo Kon Tan LLP and in accordance with Rule 713 of the Catalist Rules, the AC ensures that the audit partner in-charge of the Group is rotated every five (5) years.
+In this regard, the audit partner-in-charge will be changed with effect from next financial year ending 31 December 2024.
+710 The amount payable to the external auditors relating to the provision of audit services for FY2023 amounted to approximately S\$105,000.
+There were no non-audit services performed by the Company's external auditors in FY2023.
+Catalist Rule 1204(6) Having reviewed the fees paid for FY2023, the AC is satisfied and is of the opinion that the fees of Foo Kon Tan LLP would not affect the independence of the external auditors and has recommended the re-appointment of Foo Kon Tan LLP as the Company's external auditors at the forthcoming AGM to the Board.
+CHARELOLDED DIQUES AND ENGAGEMENT